Physarah/skypy/README.md

 Skypy is a python package that is designed to make is easier to predict the intensity of the sky as observed from low Earth orbit.

-There are a few prerequisites for the package and things you will need to install apart from what is in the requirements.txt.
-These are:

 You will also need to download the HST calibration files (CBDS) and set the path to these in the config/general.yaml which can be found at the above link.
 Zodi XGBoost models can be accessed in the repo without the need for the CBDS.

 ## Installation